Qualifying Miami-Dade families can apply for free Head Start / Early Head Start child services.

-If you are homeless or have been evicted, you can receive help with your rent payment, mortgage, utility bills, emergency shelter or food.
+If you are homeless or have been evicted, you can receive help with your rent payment, mortgage, utility bills or food.

-Residents in County Commission Districts 1, 12 and 13 may receive funds to go toward house painting or yard landscaping.
+Residents in County Commission District 1 may receive funds to go toward house painting or yard landscaping.

 Income-qualifying homeowners living in certain Miami-Dade neighborhoods can get financial assistance to bring their home local and state building codes.